Geovisualization

 • qualitative data: constant intensity, varied discrete hue

-Soil erodibility and Soil ID maps
+Soil erodibility (see units here) and Soil ID maps

 Colors for continuous raster data